 Vocabulary & Pronunciation

-When memorizing new words and phrases, try to always simultaneously learn their proper pronunciation and then speak them out loud.
-This will not only improve your pronunciation, but it will also help you remember the vocabulary later.
+When memorizing new words and phrases, try to always learn how they are pronounced at the same time.
+This will not only improve your overall pronunciation, but it will also help you remember the vocabulary later.
 If you are not sure how to pronounce something, simply look it up in an online dictionary or download a dictionary app for your smartphone or tablet.

-Listening to and trying to imitate native speakers with regional dialects and accents can provide valuable guidance in your language training.
-Find a video or sound recording of a native speaker and try to replicate their accent as accurately as possible.
-You will find out how good your parroting skills are when you record and listen to your results!
+Listening to and trying to copy native speakers will really improve your pronunciation.
+Find a video or sound recording of a native speaker and try to copy their accent as accurately as possible.
+Don't forget to record yourself so you can compare your pronunciation with the original video or sound recording!

-If you want to improve your pronunciation, it is essential that you listen to yourself talking.
+If you want to improve your pronunciation, it is helpful to listen to yourself talking.
 The easiest way to do this is by recording yourself with your smartphone while you practice.
-Afterwards, you should listen to these recordings and take note of sounds that you mispronounce most frequently.
+Afterwards, you should listen to these recordings and take note of sounds that you mispronounce frequently.

 Poems and Songs

-Memorizing and reciting poetry is an excellent way of developing an ear for the sound, intonation, and rhythm of the German language.
-The same goes for pop songs, although you should be careful to choose ones where the focus is on the lyrics instead of the music.
+Memorizing and reading poetry out loud is an excellent way of getting used to the sounds, intonation, and rhythm of the German language.
+The same goes for songs, although you should be careful to choose ones with lots of lyrics.

 No, we are not talking about the popular type of craft beer but the "International Phonetic Alphabet"!
-It is used to transcribe words into phonetic code, which makes it possible to record their correct pronunciation in writing.
-As most school books and dictionaries include phonetic transcriptions of the vocabulary, it can be very helpful to be able to read these.
+It is used to write words in a phonetic alphabet.
+This alphabet makes it possible to record a word's correct pronunciation in writing.
+As most school books and dictionaries include phonetic transcriptions of vocabulary, it can be very helpful to be able to read these letters.

-Tongue twisters are often designed by stringing together sounds that are either hard to enunciate or very similar in their pronunciation.
-That is why they offer great opportunities for working on your pronunciation while also having tons of fun!
-It is most enjoyable and motivating if you can find other language learners that join you in this activity.
+Tongue twisters are often designed by connecting sounds that are either hard to pronounce or are very similar.
+That is why tongue twisters are great for improving your pronunciation.
+They're also just a lot of fun!
+It is most enjoyable and motivating if you can find other language learners that can join you in saying tongue twisters aloud.

 Tandem Partner & Stay Abroad

-Undoubtedly, talking to native speakers is by far the best and fastest route to perfecting your pronunciation.
-The more often you enter into an actual, real-world conversation with someone from an German-speaking country the better!
+Undoubtedly, talking to native speakers is by far the best and fastest way to perfect your pronunciation.
+The more often you have real-world conversations with someone from an German-speaking country the better!
 Use apps or university websites to find tandem partners around where you live, take part in a student exchange program, or go and live abroad for some time.